 Bone Fractures: How to Avoid Them

 Due to inactivity and disuse, we lose about 25% of our muscle mass when 70 years old.
-Strength training like weight lifting and resistance training are best for reversing muscle loss and increasing strength.
+Strength training like weight lifting and resistance training is best for reversing muscle loss and increasing strength.

 Functional Movement Enhancement

-Regular strength training will help older adults gain more mobility, walk farther, and even decrease canes and walkers' needs.
+Regular strength training will help older adults gain mobility, walk farther, and even decrease canes and walkers’ needs.
 Strengthening the body also helps with a variety of other functional movements.
 As a result, life becomes simpler and more activities become available.